Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 Knowing When to Seek Professional Assessment

-Timing is also crucial.
-Experts recommend testing children for giftedness between the ages of 4 and 8 [22].
-This period is ideal because it captures key developmental milestones as your child builds their academic foundation.
+Timing matters too.
+Experts suggest testing for giftedness between ages 4 and 8 [22].
+This is a good time because it covers important stages as your child starts building their learning foundation.

-Another factor to consider is the possibility of dual exceptionalities.
-Some gifted children also have learning disabilities, which can obscure their abilities or make their needs harder to identify [22].
-A professional assessment can help untangle these complexities and ensure your child gets the right kind of support.
-Teachers can also be valuable allies in spotting gifted traits that might not be as obvious at home [21].
-Additionally, if there's a family history of giftedness, the likelihood of your child being gifted increases, making an assessment even more worthwhile [21].
+It’s also possible for gifted kids to have learning disabilities, which can make their needs harder to spot [22].
+A professional assessment can help sort this out and make sure your child gets the right support.
+Teachers can help notice gifted traits that might not show up at home [21].
+If giftedness runs in your family, your child is more likely to be gifted too, so an assessment could be even more helpful [21].

 Building Individualized Learning Plans

-Once an assessment confirms your child's unique needs, the next step is to create a customized learning plan.
-This plan should be a collaborative effort involving parents, teachers, and specialists, working together to support your child's strengths and address areas for growth.
+After an assessment shows your child’s needs, the next step is to make a learning plan just for them.
+Parents, teachers, and specialists should work together to support your child’s strengths and help them grow.

 The National Association for Gifted Children highlights the importance of teamwork in this process: